If you’ve ever thought, “I’m meant for something more than this,” you’re in the right place.

 On the other is a more “spiritual” way of tackling the problem.
 In this view, your ‘calling’ is something provided by the universe.
 It’s already within you and comes from a deep, mysterious place.
 It’s about listening to that “inner voice”.

 I want to draw insights from both.
-I believe that passion fundamentally is something that comes from an innate, partly unknowable part of you.
+I believe that passion fundamentally is something that comes from an innate, semi-unknowable part of you.
 It requires an “opening up” to your intuition and – if I’m allowed to use this word – your soul.

 But I also think that passion needs to be shaped and honed in the furnace of the real world, with all its practicalities and limitations.
 You need to work from a deep place.
-You also need to be pragmatic.
+You also need to be pragmatic and rational.

 You’ll learn three things on Meant for Something More: